smithjd/sql-pet/docs/13-sql_joins-and-complex-queries.md

 > This chapter demonstrates how to:
 >
-> * Use prinmary and foreign keys to retrieve specific rows of a table
+> * Use primary and foreign keys to retrieve specific rows of a table
-> * do different kinds of queries
+> * do different kinds of join queries
 > * Exercises
 > * Query the database to get basic information about each dvdrental story
 > * How to interact with the database using different strategies